Koaha/photoplethysmography_explorer/README.md

 ---

-**Note**: This modular version maintains all the functionality of the original while providing a much cleaner, maintainable codebase structure.
+**Note**: This modular version maintains all the functionality of the original while providing a much cleaner, maintainable codebase structure and comprehensive deployment options for various cloud platforms.